 Here’s a good one for people who have recently sold a property at a profit.
 You are now able to exclude up to $250,000 of your property gains and up to $500,000 if filing jointly.
 We have met many people who have held on to an unwanted property, simply because they didn’t want to deal with capital gains taxes.
 Most of these people made less than $250k or $500k, and would not have to worry about paying the taxes in the first place.
 While many people fret over the thought of capital gains taxes, you will have to be making some serious profits in order to be affected.
 Plus, you can avoid these taxes when you choose to invest your profits into a “like-kind” investment, which actually covers a wide range of investment options.

 #4 – Missing Write-Offs

 Missing out on your deductions is like missing out on free money.
-As a North Carolina & New Jersey homeowner, it’s important that you are capitalizing on all the deductions owed to you.
+As a The USA homeowner, it’s important that you are capitalizing on all the deductions owed to you.
 Some common ones people might miss out on include medically necessary home improvements, solar panels, and other improvements made throughout the year.
 If you are a property investor, you will be able to write off your management costs, travel costs, and administrative expenses.
 You will also be able to deduct the fees for the professional services of lawyers, accountants, and property managers as long as their bills are solely for your investment property.